Yaoir/cip/README.md

 DESCRIPTION
-       cip  accepts numbers or Unicode characters as input, and prints them as base 8, 10, or 16 numbers or as Unicode characters.
+       cip  accepts numbers or Unicode characters as input, and prints them as base 2, 8, 10, or 16 numbers or as Unicode UTF-8 characters.

-       The input can be either standard input or the command´s  arguments.
-If there  are  no  non-option  arguments,  input is read from the standard input as whitespace-separated words.
+       When cip is not being used to generate a sequence (with the -r option), the  input can be either from the standard input or the command´s argu‐ ments.

+       The input is read as whitespace-separated words.
 The words must be in a format  cip understands as numbers.
-By default, numbers can be integers in decimal (base 10) notation, octal numbers with a leading 0 (zero), or hexideci‐ mal numbers with a leading 0x.
-The numeric base of the number(s) can be set using the -ib=base option.
-(More details are in  the  documentation for strconv.ParseUint() function in the Go standard library.)
+By default, numbers can be integers in decimal (base 10) notation, octal (base 8) numbers with a leading  0 (zero),  hexidecimal  (base  16)  numbers with a leading 0x, or Unicode code points (a prefix of U+ followed by hexidecimal digits).
+A  mix  of numeric bases may be present.

+       Alternatively,  the  numeric  base of the number(s) in the input can be set using the -ib=base option, in which case prefixes are not  allowed, and  all of the numbers must have the specified numeric base, which can be from 2 to 36.

+       cip can output numbers only in bases 2, 8, 10, or  16.
+The  -o  option specifies  base  8  (octal),  and  numbers are printed with a leading 0 (zero).
+Hexidecimal output can be specified using any of -x, -X, -h, or -H,  and  the numbers are printed with a leading 0x prefix.
+Using -X or -H results in the numbers being  printed  using  capital  A-F  letters, rather than lowercase.

+       To  avoid  printing of prefixes, the output base can be specified using either the -ob=8 or -ob=16 option.
+Either of -X or -H may be  added  to -ob=16 to specify that the numbers should be printed with uppercase A-F digits.

-       When  arguments  are  provided (without the -r flag, which is explained below), cip concatenates the arguments with space  characters  (Unicode U+0020)  as  separators  and treats the result the same way as would an input file.
+       When arguments are provided (without the -r flag,  which  is  explained below),  cip  concatenates the arguments with space characters (Unicode U+0020) as separators and treats the result the same way as it would an input file.

        The  exception  to  both of the above is when the -ic flag is provided, the input (either from standard input or concatenated arguments)  is  a string  of  characters with no separators between them.
-Internally,  cip converts the Unicode characters into their code points, which are inte‐ gers.
+Internally, cip converts the Unicode characters into their (integer) code points.

        With the -r (range) option, cip generates a range of numbers to  print, rather than reading numbers from the input.